danschlz/danschulz.github.io/books.md

 - Sophocles, _Oedipus the King_

 **Poetry** <a name="poetry"></a>
-- Eliot, _The Wasteland and Other Peoms_
+- Eliot, _The Wasteland and Other Poems_
 - Baudelaire, _The Flowers of Evil_
 - Homer